Wallace (The Wire): Creation

 Michael B. Jordan auditioned before The Wire casting director Alexa Fogel in New York City for the role of Bodie.
 He was called back twice and the auditions went well, but he was turned down for the part because Fogel thought he was too young.
 The part went to Jordan's friend J. D. Williams, who grew up in the same hometown of Newark, New Jersey.
 Jordan was asked instead to audition for the younger character Wallace, and was cast in the part.

 Jordan did little preparation for the part, but used his experiences growing up on the streets of Newark as a way to prepare for the role.
 Jordan said, "I live in an area where there are lots of drug dealers and I know some people who may or may not sell drugs, so this is not new to me."
 The actor found out his character was going to be killed one week before it was filmed.

 Series creator David Simon has described Wallace as an emotional center to the show's first season and praised Jordan's performance, saying that he was sorry the character had to leave but that the story comes first.
 Simon sees the character as an illustration of the adage "a 16-year-old drug dealer is still 16."

 Reception

 Amos Barshad of New York magazine called Wallace's death "one of an overwhelmingly bleak show's bleakest moments".
 MSNBC reporter Michael Ventre described it as "perhaps the most memorable (scene), and one that illustrates The Wire in microcosm."

 The character remained memorable years after his departure from the show.
-During a January 2008 premiere party for the fifth season of The Wire, Simon read the names of every notable cast member in the show, and media outlets reported the loudest cheers came for Jordan and the recognition for his portrayal as Wallace.
+During a January 2008 premiere party for the fifth season of The Wire, Simon read the names of every notable cast member in the show, and media outlets reported the loudest cheers came for Wallace.